raulghm/cleaver-vue/README.md

 ### Use

-- Check the [Cleaver Quick Start](https://github.com/jdan/cleaver) to understand and understand Cleaver.
+- Check the [Cleaver Quick Start](https://github.com/jdan/cleaver) to understand Cleaver.

 - Add it as a *theme* in your `.md` files calling directly this repository: